-To do this, provided the master system is operational, check the results of restoreStatus on the slave system, and compare this to the results of copydbf -i on the final tranlog on the master system.
+If the master system is not available, check the results of Repository >> restoreStatus on the slave system, and compare this to the results of copydbf -i on the final tranlog on the master system.

 Step 2.
 If the master system is operational, stop the logsender process on the master system using the stoplogsender utility command.